 Also, please consult the Chemistry Graduate Admissions webpage.

-You should also consider applying to the CDT in Synthesis for Biology and Medicine and/or the CDT in Biomedical Imaging.
+You should also consider applying to the Centre for Doctoral Training (CDT) in Synthesis for Biology and Medicine and/or the OxICFM CDT.

 Enquiries about D.Phil. applications should be addressed to: